idhyj/Week7/README.md

 # Week7
 <Bullet Game>
-I created a bullet game using keyPressed() to control the keyboard directions./n
+I created a bullet game using keyPressed() to control the keyboard directions.\n
 1. You can change the direction of the bullet by using the left and right arrow keys./n
 2. You need to hit the red circle with the bullet./n ㄴYou can also hear sound effects when you hit the red circle./n